nondescryptid/nondescryptid.github.io/content/singpass.md

 1. Scan your Special Pass with the SG Workpass App
 2. Take a screenshot of that page (it shows that your pass is valid)
 3. Email support@singpass.gov.sg and attach the screenshot

+# Where to get help

+1. Email singpass@singpass.gov.sg
+2. Call 6335 3533
+3. Go to a Singpass Counter: you can find one [here](https://www.singpass.gov.sg/home/ui/counter-locations).
+They are located in Community Clubs.